kcg2015/tdi_12days_project/README.md

   - Be very careful with the version of the packages in requirements.txt.
 For example, I use version 0.12.10 of Bokeh (src="https://cdn.pydata.org/bokeh/release/bokeh-0.12.10.min.js"), so I make sure `bokeh==0.12.10` in the `requirement.txt`, to avoid potential issues caused by version mismatch.
 * Create Heroku application with `heroku create <app_name>` or leave blank to auto-generate a name.
-*  `heroku git:remote -a <app_name>` is needed if the app is build from scratch (not cloned from a repository)
+*  `heroku git:remote -a <app_name>` is needed if the app is built from scratch (not cloned from a repository)
 - (Suggested) Use the [conda buildpack](https://github.com/thedataincubator/conda-buildpack).
   If you choose not to, put all requirements into `requirements.txt`.
   `heroku config:add BUILDPACK_URL=https://github.com/thedataincubator/conda-buildpack.git#py3`

   The advantages of conda include easier virtual environment management and fast package installation from binaries (as compared to the compilation that pip-installed packages sometimes require).
   One disadvantage is that binaries take up a lot of memory, and the slug pushed to Heroku is limited to 300 MB.
 Another note is that the conda buildpack is being deprecated in favor of a Docker solution (see [docker branch](https://github.com/thedataincubator/flask-framework/tree/docker) of this repo for an example).
   **I choose to put all requirements into `requirements.txt`.
 The suggested configuration does not work for me.
-There could be version compatibility issues ? **
+There could be version compatibility issues ?**

 * Deploy to Heroku: `git push heroku master`
-* Test the app locally first `heroku local`.
-The go to `http://localhost:5000/`
+* Always test the app locally first: `heroku local`.
+Then go to `http://localhost:5000/`
 * You should be able to see your site at `https://<app_name>.herokuapp.com`
 * A useful reference is the Heroku [quickstart guide](https://devcenter.heroku.com/articles/getting-started-with-python-o).